 If the original pensioner dies within the guarantee period, an annuity overlap allows both the joint survivor’s pension and the full annuity to be paid for the remainder of the guarantee period.
 Without the overlap, the survivor’s pension would only kick in once the guarantee period ended.

 With drawdown, you can leave any unspent lump sum in your pension pot to your loved ones free from inheritance tax.
 They can use that to buy an annuity later if they wish, but also have the freedom of flexibly accessing the pension by continuing drawdown.

 For help and advice on joint annuities and pension drawdown, don’t hesitate to get in touch.
-You can reach us on 02084327333.

 Pop us a call on 02084327333 or email firstname.lastname@example.org.